 You can read more about plagiarism.
 You must also read the University's Academic Misconduct Handbook and its use of Turnitin to detect plagiarism in the work you submit.
 All three files are accessed via the intranet.

-You can also complete our eLearning module to learn more about how to correctly cite the work of other authors.
+Students who started at Cranfield before September 2021 can complete our eLearning module to learn more about how to correctly cite the work of other authors.
 Please click on the link for the version that relates to your school:

 You may be surprised to learn that it is possible to plagiarise yourself.